Practical advantage of non-Hermitian enhanced quantum sensing: Introduction

-However, it has been increasingly recognized that translating this radical spectral response into improved metrological precision faces fundamental hurdles specific to the EP physics~\cite{wiersig2016sensors,wiersig2020prospects,bao2021fundamental,lau2018fundamental,zhang2019quantum,chu2020quantum,PhysRevLett.117.110802,langbein2018no,PhysRevLett.131.160801,yu2023quantum}.
-A fundamental bottleneck specific to EP-based sensing stems from the simultaneous coalescence of eigenvectors: as the eigenmodes become nearly parallel, the distinguishability of physical states is severely degraded, potentially neutralizing the gains in susceptibility~\cite{wiersig2020prospects,chen2019sensitivity}.
-In dissipative optical systems and laser-based gyroscopes, this manifests as an excess noise enhancement—where the non-orthogonality of eigenmodes amplifies the coupling of stochastic fluctuations (such as spontaneous emission) into the lasing mode and leads to a dramatic broadening of the spectral linewidth beyond the standard Schawlow-Townes limit.
-This phenomenon is formally quantified by the Petermann factor $K$~\cite{wang2020petermann, wiersig2016sensors,wiersig2020prospects,PhysRevA.101.053846}.
-As the system approaches an $n$th-order EP, the Petermann factor diverges as $K\propto \epsilon^{-2(n-1)/n}$, effectively neutralizing the sensitivity gain and restoring the linear scaling of the overall signal-to-noise ratio.
-Furthermore, when implemented in genuine quantum sensors—such as solid-state spins~\cite{wu2019observation}, dissipative ultracold atoms~\cite{li2019observation}, superconducting qubits~\cite{naghiloo2019quantum}—one encounters a temporal resource constraint.
-To effectively resolve the singular energy splitting $\Delta E \sim \epsilon^{1/n}$ near an EP, the required interrogation time $T$ must scale as $1/\Delta E$, leading to a critical slowing down that causes the measurement time to diverge.
-Meanwhile, the experimental realization of an EP remains highly demanding, as it requires the exquisite fine-tuning of system parameters—such as the delicate balance of dissipation rates against coherent coupling and the precise calibration of driving field intensities—to stabilize the system within the non-Hermitian critical regime.
+However, a profound caveat has emerged: this singular spectral response does not straightforwardly translate into enhanced metrological precision~\cite{wiersig2020prospects,bao2021fundamental,lau2018fundamental,zhang2019quantum,chu2020quantum,PhysRevLett.117.110802,langbein2018no,PhysRevLett.131.160801,yu2023quantum}.
+A fundamental bottleneck specific to EP-based sensing is rooted in the very mechanism that drives it—the coalescence of eigenvectors.
+As the eigenmodes become quasi-parallel, their distinguishability is severely degraded, a vulnerability that can completely nullify the benefits of an amplified susceptibility~\cite{wiersig2020prospects,chen2019sensitivity}.
+In optical mode systems like laser-based gyroscopes, this mode non-orthogonality triggers an excess noise penalty; it amplifies the coupling of stochastic fluctuations, such as spontaneous emission, into the lasing mode, severely broadening the spectral linewidth beyond the standard Schawlow-Townes limit.
+This degradation is formally quantified by the Petermann factor $K$~\cite{wang2020petermann, wiersig2016sensors,wiersig2020prospects,PhysRevA.101.053846}.
+Near an $n$th-order EP, the Petermann factor diverges as $K\propto \epsilon^{-2(n-1)/n}$, precisely canceling the sensitivity gain and restoring the conventional scaling of the overall signal-to-noise ratio.
+Beyond noise amplification, extending EP sensors to quantum-coherent platforms—such as solid-state spins~\cite{wu2019observation}, dissipative ultracold atoms~\cite{li2019observation}, and superconducting qubits~\cite{naghiloo2019quantum}—unveils a severe temporal constraint.
+Resolving the singular splitting $\Delta E \sim \epsilon^{1/n}$ imposes an interrogation time $T\sim 1/\Delta E$.
+This ``critical slowing down" forces the required measurement time to diverge as the perturbation vanishes.
+These fundamental physics limitations are further compounded by the stringent experimental demands of the non-Hermitian critical regime, which requires exquisite fine-tuning of system parameters such as the delicate balance of dissipation rates against coherent coupling and the precise calibration of driving field intensities.